sceckert/IntroDHFall2022/_week2/homework-2.md

 ## 4. Reflection

 Look back at what you've learned about the structure of the Unix shell and the few commands you learned.
 Write a few sentences reflecting on the following: How does Unix work?
 What was it like to interact with the computer through the command line?
 What do you notice about thew way that bash/zsh language is structured?
-Are there any connections that we might draw between Tara McPherson's essay from Tuesday or Paul Bloomberg's article on the structure of code?
+Are there any connections that we might draw between Tara McPherson's essay from Tuesday or Paul Ford's article on the structure of code?